-The magazine major prepares students to be magazine writers, editors, designers and creative directors.
+The magazine major prepares students to be magazine writers, editors and creative directors for print and online publications.
 As part of their coursework, students:

 In past years, students have also produced magazines for the Annie E. Casey Foundation on the Making Connections initiative in Des Moines and on the issue of Prisoner Re-Entry in Iowa.

 Unique to Drake: Drake is one of the few private, liberal arts colleges to provide a full four- year sequence for magazines.
-Competition comes from larger schools such as Northwestern, the University of Missouri at Columbia and the University of Kansas.
 Many magazine majors also work outside of classes on the nationally award-winning Drake Magazine.